-In the final chapter, "Toward a Sustainable Global Enterprise," the problem of terrorism is shown to be, at base, a problem of unsustainable development.
-Only by removing the underlying conditions that lead to extremist movements will we be able to move toward global sustainability.
-The Middle East thus represents the biggest immediate challenge-and opportunity-on the road to a sustainable global enterprise.
+The final chapter suggests how to go about actually "Building the Sustainable Global Enterprise."
 Most of the book focuses on what companies might do to pursue the sustainability path-the strategies, practices, and capabilities that are required.
 What is less clear is how to pursue this path, particularly within the context of large, incumbent, multinational corporations.
-This chapter therefore closes with some thoughts on what it will take to make this happen in the real world of budgets, quarterly earnings reports, discounted cash flow analysis, and the discipline of the investor community.
+This chapter therefore closes with some thoughts on what it will take for leaders and change agents to make this happen in the real world of budgets, bosses, quarterly earnings reports, discounted cash flow analysis, and the discipline of the investor community.
+Specifically, this chapter lays out a framework for building the organizational infrastructure for sustainability.